> The Watersons > Songs > Mike Waterson: The Brisk Lad (All I Have Is My Own)

 And with the aid of my knife, I shall shorten its life

-And I'll carry him home on my back, me brave boys,
+And I’ll carry him home on my back, my brave boys,

 I shall carry him home on my back.